smbutterfield/ibmt17-18/_01-pitches-clefs-int/1b1-ov-labelingpitches.md

 ## Labeling Octaves

 When labeling pitches, we also need a way to refer to specific octaves or registers.
 We will be using the system used by the International Standard Organization (ISO).
 In this system, middle C is labeled as C4.
-Using the examples under for this topic, determine:
+Using the examples on the next page, determine:
 - where C4 lies in each clef
 - what the numeral refers to in this system
 - how the numerals interact with letters to create a repeating system